israfiel-a/morningstar/README.md

 - Wayland (libwayland) - I directly interface with Wayland when rendering.
     - XDG-shell (libwayland-protocols) - I use the XDG window manager protocol alongside Wayland for ease of, well, window management.
 - CMake - I use CMake as a build system, but it's fairly trivial to convert it to a Makefile or Meson system or what have you.

+### Building / Installation
+Building the framework is fairly easy, and should be completely painless.